-The persons that I will appoint to the advisory committee to provide advice on what should be restricted acts of veterinary science will include persons with appropriate technical expertise, including technical experts in animal welfare, veterinary practice and animal husbandry.
-Whatever the ultimate membership of the advisory committee, the intention is that its views will be representative of the animal welfare, human health and trade concerns of the broader New South Wales public.
-This will enable the citizens of New South Wales to be confident that those acts of veterinary science that remain the sole domain of veterinary practitioners will be regulated in the public interest, rather than in the interests of just the veterinary profession.
+The intention is that the views of the Advisory Committee will be representative of the animal welfare, human health and trade concerns of the broader NSW public.
+This will enable the citizens of NSW to be confident that those acts of veterinary science that remain the sole domain of veterinary practitioners, will be regulated in the public interest, rather than in the interests of just the veterinary profession.

-This arrangement will also enable animal health care services not needing to be restricted to veterinary practitioners to be provided on a competitive basis by both veterinary and non-veterinary service providers.
-This in turn will have flow-on benefits to consumers of animal health services, including New South Wales farmers.
-It has been argued that removing the veterinary monopoly on acts of veterinary science will reduce the number of veterinarians in rural areas, and hence will reduce the extent and effectiveness of passive disease surveillance, with disease threats to the New South Wales economy increasing.
-Put another way, proponents of this argument are essentially saying that unless the New South Wales Government subsidises the veterinary profession through the provision of a business monopoly on all acts of veterinary science, veterinary practitioners will not find work in regional New South Wales sufficiently financially rewarding and will go elsewhere.
-Let me assure the House that the changes proposed in the bill will not result in an increase in the incidence of disease.
+This arrangement will also enable those animal health care services not needing to be restricted to veterinary practitioners to be provided, on a competitive basis, by both vet and non-vet service providers.
+This in turn will have flow on benefits to consumers of animal health services, including NSW farmers.

+It has been argued that removing the veterinary monopoly on acts of veterinary science will reduce the number of veterinarians in rural areas, and hence, reduce the extent and effectiveness of passive disease surveillance, with disease threats to the NSW economy increasing.
+Put another way, proponents of this argument are essentially saying that unless the NSW Government subsidises the veterinary profession through the provision of a business monopoly on all acts of veterinary science, veterinary practitioners will not find work in regional NSW sufficiently financially rewarding and will go elsewhere.